yjxuestc0919/yjxuestc0919/README.md

 🌱 I’m currently learning about `Cyber security`, `Large language model`, `AI4sci` and `Automatic driving`.

-🔭 I’m currently working with `University of Macau`.I worked as a research assistant at `University of Wisconsin, Madison`, and `WestLake University`, focusing on `LLM` and `AI for bio`, respectively.
+🔭 I’m currently working with `University of Macau`.
+I worked as a research assistant at `University of Wisconsin, Madison`, and `WestLake University`, focusing on `LLM` and `AI for bio`, respectively.

 📫 How to reach me:
    - Email: peterqwqtop@gmail.com